mmmoral50/KSU-SENIOR-DESIGN-2025-WSN-FOR-FARMING-AND-GARDENING/README.md

+Welcome to our Project!
 Wireless Sensor Network for Farming & Gardening 🌱
-Electrical Engineering Senior Design – Class of 2025
+Electrical Engineering Senior Design – Kennesaw State University Class of 2025

 This repository contains the open-source hardware and software for a Wireless Sensor Network (WSN) designed to monitor soil conditions for small farms and home gardens.